tomgenoni/pdl-icons/README.md

 ## Committing changes without publishing the package

-To merge commits without publishing the package, you can `[skip ci]` to the commit message.
-This prevents the GitHub Action workflow from running and attempting publishing the package.
+Add `[skip ci]` to the commit message of changes that shouldn't trigger a publish.
+For example, updating the README. `[skip ci]` prevents the GitHub Action workflow from running on that commit.

-**Note:** If commits merged into `main` do not have a changeset or `[skip ci]` in the commit message, the GitHub Action workflow will run but will not publish a new package.
+**Note:** If commits merged into `main` do not have a changeset or `[skip ci]` in the commit message, the GitHub Action workflow will run but will not publish a new package because it will not find any changeset data.

 ## Technical details